 Claimant is 37 years of age and resides in rural Covington County, Mississippi.
 He completed the tenth grade in school, with a special education curriculum.
 Claimant is illiterate and has to have assistance with reading and writing.
-(T-10) He has to have assistance to even fill out a job application.
+(T-10) He must have assistance to fill out a job application.
 (T-11)